Ljubljana: Sport venues

-The Stožice Stadium, opened since August 2010 and located in Stožice Sports Park in the Bežigrad District, is the biggest football stadium in the country and the home of the NK Olimpija Ljubljana.
+The Stožice Stadium, opened in August 2010 and located in Stožice Sports Park in the Bežigrad District, is the biggest football stadium in the country and the home of the NK Olimpija Ljubljana.
 It is one of the two main venues of the Slovenia national football team.
 The park also has an indoor arena, used for indoor sports such as basketball, handball and volleyball and is the home venue of KK Olimpija, RK Krim and ACH Volley Bled among others.
-Beside football, the stadium is designed to host cultural events as well.
+Besides football, the stadium is designed to host cultural events as well.
 Another stadium in the Bežigrad district, Bežigrad Stadium, is closed since 2008 and is deteriorating.
 It was built according to the plans of Jože Plečnik and was the home of the NK Olimpija Ljubljana, dissolved in 2004.
 Joc Pečečnik, a Slovenian multimillionaire, plans to renovate it.

 Šiška Sports Park is located in Spodnja Šiška, part of the Šiška District.
 It has a football stadium with five courts, an athletic hall, outdoor athletic areas, tennis courts, a Boules court, and a sand volleyball court.
 The majority of competitions are in athletics.
 Another sports park in Spodnja Šiška is Ilirija Sports Park, known primarily for its stadium with a speedway track.
 At the northern end of Tivoli Park stands the Ilirija Swimming Pool Complex, which was built as part of a swimming and athletics venue following plans by Bloudek in the 1930s and has been nearly abandoned since then, but there are plans to renovate it.